ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 Of course, Joachim Breitner for `inspection-testing` [1].
 I still remember the distinct feeling of my brain expanding against my skull after seeing his presentation on this at Zurihac 2017.

-Next, I'd like to thank the good folks in the Haskell community for being kind and responsive even to my rather pedestrian questions on r/haskell, the ZuriHac discord server and stackoverflow.
-Li-yao Xia, Matthew Pickering, Daniel Diaz, David Feuer and others, thank you so much.
+Next, I'd like to thank the good folks in the Haskell community for kindly giving exhaustive answers to my questions on r/haskell, the ZuriHac discord server and stackoverflow.
+Li-yao Xia, Matthew Pickering, Daniel Diaz, David Feuer and others.
 Matthew has also written a paper [2] and curated a list of references on GHC plugins , which I refer to extensively.

 Mark Karpov deserves lots of credit too for writing an excellent reference on template Haskell [3] with lots of worked examples, go and check it out.